platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 ## TLS encryption

-Security and the related topic of encryption of data are fundamental principles here at Platform.sh, and as such we provide TLS certificates in the default Enterprise-Dedicated package.
+Security and the related topic of encryption of data are fundamental principles here at Platform.sh, and as such we provide TLS certificates in the default Dedicated package.
 This allows for encryption of all traffic between your users and your application.
 By default, we will provision a shared certificate with the chosen CDN vendor.
 If you opt for the Global Application Cache, we will provision certificates for both the site subdomain (`www`) and the asset/CDN subdomain.